“Consistency and persistence is key to success in this business."

 3. What is it about recruitment that has kept you in the industry?

-Technology is the exciting part of my role, constantly seeing change in the industry drives some exciting conversations and engaging with some really interesting people doing some incredible things.
+Technology and the industry I work in is the exciting part of my role; constantly seeing change in the industry drives some exciting conversations and engaging with some really interesting people doing some incredible things; the YoY growth in technology and innovation tells its own story!

 4. What is your proudest moment in your career to date?